Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Experimental Setup

-For this experiment, we test several variants of the acceptance sequence for each prompt during sockpuppetting: \begin{itemize} \item \textbf{SockpuppetAcceptance} -- The acceptance sequence with no modifications (e.g., ``Sure, here is a guide on building a bomb'') \item \textbf{SockpuppetNewline} -- The acceptance sequence with an extra colon and newline at the end (e.g., ``Sure, here is a guide on building a bomb:\verb|\n|'') \item \textbf{SockpuppetTitle} -- The acceptance sequence, but adapted to look like a title.
+For this experiment, we test several variants of the acceptance sequence used in the prefill attack for each prompt: \begin{itemize} \item \textbf{PrefillAcceptance} -- The standard acceptance sequence with no modifications (e.g., ``Sure, here is a guide on building a bomb'') \item \textbf{PrefillNewline} -- The acceptance sequence with an extra colon and newline at the end (e.g., ``Sure, here is a guide on building a bomb:\verb|\n|'') \item \textbf{PrefillTitle} -- The acceptance sequence, but adapted to look like a title.
 This method uses the fact that all acceptance sequences start with ``Sure, here is a ``.
-We remove that part, capitalize the rest, wrap the phrase in asterisks to emulate boldface and add a newline at the end (e.g., ``**A Guide On Building A Bomb**\verb|\n|'') \end{itemize}
+We remove that part, capitalize the rest, wrap the phrase in asterisks to emulate boldface and add a newline at the end (e.g., ``**A Guide On Building A Bomb**\verb|\n|'') \item \textbf{PrefillEnsemble} -- For each prompt, we run all three prefill variants and count the prompt as a successful attack if any of them elicits a compliant response.
+This represents a low-effort attacker who has the budget to try a handful of variants per prompt before giving up. \end{itemize}

 The baselines for comparison are using the original prompt without an attack, as well as running GCG separately on each individual prompt and using the resulting adversarial suffixes.
-Due to computational constraints, the GCG baseline was run only on the first 100 prompts, while the sockpuppetting methods were evaluated on the entire dataset.
+Following the methodology from Zou \textit{et al.}~\yrcite{zou_universal_2023}, the GCG baseline as well as the prefill methods were evaluated on the first 100 prompts.
+We also report extended results on the full AdvBench dataset (520 prompts) for the prefill attacks in Appendix~\ref{app:extended_prefill}.